Effective perturbation theory for linear operators: Main results

-In the complex case, we take the convention that $\fX^*$ is made of linear forms (not semi-linear) and pair forms with vector without taking conjugate, i.e. $\langle \psi, v\rangle = \psi v$, so that adjoints have the same spectrum as the original operator instead of a conjugate one.
+In the complex case, we take the convention that $\fX^*$ is made of linear forms (not semi-linear) and we pair forms with vectors without taking conjugate, i.e. $\langle \psi, v\rangle = \psi v$, so that adjoints have the same spectrum as the original operator instead of the conjugate one.

 To state more conveniently some of our results, we will use the following two variations on the big-$O$ notation.
 First, $O_C(\cdot)$ will mean a big-$O$ with explicit bound: if $f$ is a Banach-valued map and $g$ is a function,